eli64s/readme-ai/README.md

 > Note: automated templates will always have a very opinionated setup that you should update and adapt for your own needs, but it might be a good starting point for your project.

-## Prerequisites
+## Requirements

-- 🤖 OpenAI API: generate a new API key on their [website](https://beta.openai.com/docs/introduction).
+- OpenAI API: generate a new API key on their [website](https://beta.openai.com/docs/introduction).

 ---